One of the most common things people in talent ask me is, “what are others doing?”

 Daniel explains that their decision to pursue competency-based assessments was due to the unreliable nature of other methods of testing, such as psychographic and cognitive, which can be impacted by our emotional state.

-Core competencies are mapped against roles to ensure candidates are tested for specific skills they will need to engage daily on the job.
+Core competencies are mapped against roles to ensure lots of candidates are tested for specific skills they will need to engage daily on the job.
 It also helps to ensure that candidates can see an alignment to their strengths in the opportunity.

 Daniel believes that emotional satisfaction is found through being capable and successful at your job, as well as enjoying it.
 As a result, sharing with the candidate the relevant tasks and qualities they will be engaging with, allows them to shine, as well as opt-out if it doesn’t suit their expectations or desires.